Recommended by Bill and shane

 Bill Says: Talk about changing your perceptions.
 This book was recommended to me by another firefighter, and it hit me over the head like a piece of sheetrock during overhaul.
 I thought I was doing pretty good as a member and/or leader of a team, and then I found out that trust is inherently connected to forgiveness.
 (Mind blown.)
 And then I realized that I'm doing just about everything I shouldn't be doing.
 As I read, the book basically told me that I was actively embodying three of the five dysfunctions.

-I usually don't go for these kinds of books; a fable about some fictional company with a cast of characters used to illustrate some point the author wanted to make.
+I usually don't go for these kinds of books; a parable about some fictional company with a cast of characters used to illustrate some point the author wanted to make.
 But here?
 It works.
 Plain and simple.
 I read it in one night.

 Shane Says: Wow is all I can say about this one…this one book completely changed how I viewed teambuilding and MY responsibility for the team building aspect.
 I constantly push these concepts down to our station captains and battalion chiefs.